kubeshop/testkube-docs/docs/articles/test-workflows-high-level-architecture.md

 ## Init Process

 To perform advanced orchestration, Test Workflows are using their own [**Init Process**](https://en.wikipedia.org/wiki/Init).
-That process is an actual command run in the container, that is preparing the environment, and executing the actual command to run.
+That process is an actual command run in the container, where the environment is prepared, and executing the actual command to run.

 Whenever you run a container with some command, like `command: [ "curl", "http://testkube.io" ]`, we are actually doing something similar to `command: [ "/init", "curl", "http://testkube.io" ]`.